 Eggs and Produce

-Orange County Farmer’s Market: All types of fresh seasonal produce can be found at the Orange County Farmer’s Market, located on Main Street at the historic Train Station.
+Orange County Farm Stores: All types of fresh seasonal produce can be found at local Orange County Farm Stores.
 Numerous local vendors provide us with honey, fruits, vegetables, eggs, jams, jellies, and pickles, all Virginia-produced.

-Grelen Nursery: A responsible and community-minded nursery that has pick-your-own berries, mushrooms, peaches, and other great produce.
+The Market at Grelen: A responsible and community-minded farm market that has pick-your-own berries, mushrooms, peaches, and other great produce.
 Only about 4 miles away.

 Carter Mountain Orchard: Fresh apples, peaches, cider, and more from this local Virginia orchard.